opendocsg/slw-judgments-backfill/2017_SGHC_216/report.md

 _Credit and Security_ – _Money and moneylenders_ – _Interest_

 [LawNet Editorial Note: The appeal in Civil Appeal No 109 of 2017 was dismissed by the Court of Appeal on 2 August 2018.
-See [2018] SGCA 76.]
+See <span class="citation">[2018] SGCA 76</span>.]

 30 August 2017